evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.MsgCancelFeeContract"></a>
+<a name="evmos.fees.v1.MsgCancelDevFeeInfo"></a>

-### MsgCancelFeeContract
+### MsgCancelDevFeeInfo
-MsgCancelFeeContract defines a message that cancels a registered a FeeContract
+MsgCancelDevFeeInfo defines a message that cancels a registered a DevFeeInfo

 | Field | Type | Label | Description |